 Greenwald's works have been programmed internationally by the Borealis Festival, Bludenzer Tage zeitgemäße Musik, MATA Festival, SALT New Music Festival, Darmstadt Ferienkurse, and featured nationally at venues including Roulette, Issue Project Room, openIce at Constellation, and Miller Theatre among others.

 He has been an active member of Ensemble Pamplemousse (recently named a member of the inaugural New Music USA Impact Fund) since 2002, and is the current artistic co-director.
 Greenwald was the recipient of the 2014 Mivos/Kantor Prize.
 His compositions have received support from the Ernst von Siemens Foundation, Hepner Foundation, Aaron Copland Fund, Argosy Foundation, the American Music Center Composer Assistance Program, NYSCA, A. Lindsay and Olive B. O'Connor Foundation, Alice M. Ditson Fund, Meet the Composer, and New Music USA.
 He pursued graduate studies in experimental music at Wesleyan University under the supervision of advisor Alvin Lucier, and was the David R. Coelho graduate fellow at Stanford University, where he received a doctorate in composition under the advisement of Jonathan Berger and Brian Ferneyhough.

 Greenwald's works are published by Edition Gravis, and can be heard on New Focus Recordings, Carrier Records, Navona, Innova, Parlour Tapes+, and Creative Sources.
-He is a composition fellow at Bennington for 2017-2018, and returns for the 2018-2019 academic year.
+He was a composition fellow at Bennington for 2017-2018, and returns for the 2018-2019 academic year.